 The former England youth international spent six months in Belgium before joining, you guessed it, Tottenham.
 Sir Alex Ferguson accused the north Londoners of “blatant manipulation” of the rules, but it really wasn’t worth all the fuss.

-Fryers made seven Premier League appearances for Tottenham and has gradually dropped down the divisions, joining League Two outfit Swindon Town in 2019 after being released by Barnsley.
+Fryers made seven Premier League appearances for Tottenham and has gradually dropped down the divisions, joining Barnsley and then Swindon before being released by the latter in summer 2021.

 After several attempts to get out of the club, Rose finally left Spurs in January 2020, albeit only on loan to Newcastle United.

 A permanent move didn’t materialise in the summer of 2020, so Rose was left on the sidelines throughout the season.
 Finally, he managed to join Watford in 2021.